dajobe/raptor/win32/README.txt

-This is contributed win32 configuration but I cannot test it since I don't use Windows.
-Please send me patches to fix things that are wrong here.
+This is user contributed win32 configuration for building raptor using MS Windows development environments.

+The latest files are the *.vcproj and *.sln files for MS Visual Studio 8, provided by John Barstow.

+The *.dsp *.dsw files are older and from MS Developer Studio provided by several prople.

-raptor.dsp assumes that expat and curl has been installed or compiled in sibling top level directories.
-The versions used here look for:
+The various project files assume that (iconv, libxml, libxml2) or expat are available as well as curl have been installed or compiled in sibling top level directories.
+See the raptor.vcproj (newest) or raptor.dsp (older) files for the exact paths used, which are version-number dependant.

-  ..\..\curl-7.12.1\lib\curllib.dsp
-  ..\..\expat-1.95.8\lib\expat.dsp

-It should be relatively easy to change it to use libxml2 with some edits to ..\win32_config.h - remove the expat references and add:
+It should be relatively easy to change raptor between using libxml2 and expat.
+See ..\win32_raptor_config.h near:
-  #define RAPTOR_XML_LIBXML 1
-  #define HAVE_LIBXML_PARSER_H 1
-  #define HAVE_LIBXML_HASH_H 1
-  #define RAPTOR_LIBXML_ENTITY_ETYPE 1
-  #define RAPTOR_LIBXML_XMLSAXHANDLER_EXTERNALSUBSET 1
-  #define RAPTOR_LIBXML_XMLSAXHANDLER_INITIALIZED 1
-(these will vary a lot depending on the libxml2 version). and the corresponding library changes to raptor.dsp
+/* For using expat on win32 */
+...
+#else
+/* For using libxml2 on win32 */

+and pick one path.

+I do not test this configuration since I don't use Windows.
+I am happy to receive patches to fix things though.

 Dave
+2005-05-19